 - Newness of packaging

-The ideal time to brew fresh roasted coffee is between 3 and 14 days from the time it was roasted.
+The ideal time to brew freshly roasted coffee is between 7 and 21 days from when it was roasted.

 Freshly harvested and processed “green” coffee beans typically last one year from the time of harvest and should be roasted within that time to maintain ALL of the desirable flavor profiles.